OwnLocal/go-freshbooks/README.md

 go-freshbooks
 =====
 This project implements a [Go](http://golang.org) client library for the [freshbooks API](http://developers.freshbooks.com/).

+Originally forked from [toggl/go-freshbooks](https://github.com/toggl/go-freshbooks) and will hopefully merge together eventually but this has been quite the departure.

 Supports token-based and OAuth authentication.

 Example usage